 The Republic of Estonia is a democratic parliamentary state in the Baltic region of Northern Europe.
 With a population of approximately 1.3 million inhabitants it is one of the least populous members of the European Union of which it became a member in 2004.
-The economy, which is one of the world’s fastest growing, is driven by engineering, food products, metals, chemicals and wood products.
+The economy, is the 58th fastest growing in 2017, is driven by engineering, food products, metals, chemicals, and wood products.

 Since declaring independence in 1991 Estonia has undergone significant political and social reform.
 Healthcare in Estonia is supervised by the Ministry of Social Affairs and is primarily funded through general taxation.
 Discussions on health inequalities began in the late 1990s and in 2000 the World Bank Expert Commission requested the Estonian Ministry of Social Affairs to conduct a study on inequalities as a prerequisite for an official loan.
 The study resulted in the report “Social Inequalities in Health in Estonia” which triggered further studies and discussions in this area.
 As a result, local NGOs became involved and were able to build momentum behind this issue.
 Although there is no single explicit policy document relating to health inequalities, there are several epidemiological studies as well as national actions aimed at tackling the issue.